kubocd/kubocd-doc/docs/getting-started/140-under-the-hood.md

 One of the point to check if the generated `values` for the Helm chart deployment.

+!!! note
+    You will need to unstall the [yq command](https://github.com/mikefarah/yq)

 ``` yaml
 kubectl get HelmRelease podinfo1-main -o yaml | yq '.spec.values'